yonasuriv/Portfolio/Front-End Development Libraries/JavaScript Calculator/MathBot/README.md

 ## MathBot
-MathBot is a WebTool that helps you with Basic Math.
+MathBot is a WebTool that helps you with Basic Math (Geometry, Discounts, Statistics and Analysis)

 ### See it live on [Vercel](https://mathbot.vercel.app/)